WEHI-RCPStudentInternship/WEHI-RCPStudentInternship.github.io/why-apply.md

 - [explain how a software maturity model can help clarify expectations](software_maturity_model), and
 - teaching them how to work productively in a remote environment.

-We even tell students how to try to avoid [the top 5 mistakes that students make](top-5-mistakes).
+We even tell interns how to try to avoid [the top 5 mistakes that students make](top-5-mistakes).

 In our [Welcome Session, we talk about ways you can better learn real world skills](https://doi.org/10.6084/m9.figshare.28503338).